Hypertangency of plane curves and the algebraic exceptional set: Hypertangency

 The smallest power of $x$ appearing as a summand of $f'$ is $x^{n-m}$, and the smallest power of $v$ is $v^m$.
 We have three cases.

 Case \eqref{lm-tana} $n<2m$.
 Hence $n-m<m$ and we set $r=n-m$.
-Since $C'$ is unibranched at $q'$, and $f'$ contains the summand $x^r$ but not the summand $v^r$ (as $r< m$), all terms in $f'$ of degree at most $r$ divisible by $xv$ must vanish (for otherwise the lowest homogeneous part of $f'$ will be reducible, contradicting the fact that $q'$ is a unibranched point of $C'$).
+Since $C'$ is unibranched at $q'$, and $f'$ contains the summand $x^r$ but not the summand $v^r$ (as $r< m$), all terms in $f'$ of degree at most $r$ divisible by $xv$ must vanish (for otherwise the lowest homogeneous part of $f'$ will be reducible, contradicting the fact that $q'$ is a unibranch point of $C'$).
 Hence the tangent line to $C'$ at $q'$ has local equation $x=0$, hence $C'$ is tangent to $E$.
-Since the smallest power of $v$ in $f'$ is $v^m$, we get that $q'$ is an $(r,m)$-point. \eqref{lm-tana} is proved.
+Since the smallest power of $v$ in $f'$ is $v^m$, we get that $q'$ is an $(r,m)$-point with respect to $E$.

 Case \eqref{lm-tanb} $n>2m$.
 The smallest power of $v$ appearing in $f'$ is $v^m$ and, arguing as in the previous case, $f'$ has no other term of degree at most $m$.
 Hence the tangent line to $C'$ at $q'$ has local equation $v=0$, so that $C'$ is tangent to $L$.
-As the smallest power of $x$ is $x^{n-m}$, we get that $q'$ is an $(m,n-m)$-point. \eqref{lm-tanb} is proved.
+As the smallest power of $x$ is $x^{n-m}$, we get that $q'$ is an $(m,n-m)$-point with respect to $L'$.

-Case \eqref{lm-tanc} $n=2m$.
-We have both $x^{n-m}=x^m$ and $v^m$ appearing in $f'$ as smallest powers of $x$ and $v$.
-Since $C'$ is unibranched at $q'$, this is possible only if the homogeneous part,$f'_m$, of degree $m$ of $f'$, has form